How to Learn Data Visualization

-The University of Illinois has a data science visualization course as part of their computer science masters, available through Coursera.
+The University of Illinois has a data science visualization course as part of their computer science masters program, available through Coursera, an online course provider.
 It’s made up of 4 modules which can be completed in less than 20 hours, if you work hard.

 The data visualization courses from LinkedIn Learning contains a lot of great information for beginners.
 What I like is that there’s a definite focus on the story being told by your data.
 People sometimes forget that there’s a key insight implied by a chart.

 During and after consulting the above, make sure you find projects you’d like to work on.
 Projects aren’t just a great way to learn, they’re good for your portfolio as well.